Blake HendersonUNIVERSAL FUND MEMBER

 Blake's Story

 Blake joined Watsi on March 12th, 2013.
-Seven years ago, Blake joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Blake's most recent donation supported David, a 17-year-old teenage boy from Kenya, to fund clubfoot repair surgery so that he can walk.
+Eight years ago, Blake joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Blake's most recent donation supported Luz, a three-year-old girl from Bolivia, to fund heart surgery.

 Impact